BoCao2019/Nick-seq/README.md

 Using R to calculate coverage ratios of each position and combine the NT result and TdT result.
 In detail, the .tabular files generated from the previous step are used to calculate the coverage ratios of each position.
 Three ratios were calculated at each position by RStudio for modification site calling: coverage of position N (sample)/coverage of position N-1(sample), coverage of position N(sample)/coverage of position N+1(sample), and coverage of position N(sample)/coverage of position N(control).
 Positions with a ratio>1 were retained using the following R scripts: TdT_positive_strand.R TdT_negative_strand.R NT_positive_strand.R NT_negative_strand.R.
 From these datasets, the intersection of the datasets from the NT and TdT methods were calculated using the following R scripts: TdT_positive+NT_negative.R TdT_negative+NT_positive.R The output files (CSV files; Excel format) contain the read coverage ratio information for the putative nick sites.

-For example:
-For Nb.BsmI nickase mapping:
+# For Nb.BsmI nickase mapping:

 |sample	|processed data file: 5’ coverage_positive strand 	|processed data file: 5’ coverage_negative strand	|processed data file: full coverage_positive strand 	|processed data file: full coverage_negative strand|
 | -------------	| -------------	| -------------	| -------------	| ------------- |
 |NOnickase-NT	|NOnickase-NT_5CoverageForward.tabular	|NOnickase-NT_5CoverageReverse.tabular	|NOnickase-NT_FullCoverageForward.tabular	|NOnickase-NT_FullCoverageReverse.tabular|
 |Nb.BsmI-nickase-NT	|Nb.BsmI-nickase-NT_5CoverageForward.tabular	|Nb.BsmI-nickase-NT_5CoverageReverse.tabular	| 	| |

-were used as input for R script: NT_positive_strand.R NT_negative_strand.R. to get the NT result of Nb.BsmI.
+The datasets as listed in the table abover were used as input for R script: NT_positive_strand.R NT_negative_strand.R. to get the NT result of Nb.BsmI.

 |sample	|processed data file: 5’ coverage_positive strand 	|processed data file: 5’ coverage_negative strand	|processed data file: full coverage_positive strand 	|processed data file: full coverage_negative strand|
 | -------------	| -------------	| -------------	| -------------	| ------------- |
 |Nb.BsmI-NO-TdT	|Nb.BsmI-NO-TdT_5CoverageForward.tabular	|Nb.BsmI-NO-TdT_5CoverageReverse.tabular	|Nb.BsmI-NO-TdT_FullCoverageForward.tabular	|Nb.BsmI-NO-TdT_FullCoverageReverse.tabular|
 |Nb.BsmI-nickase-TdT	|Nb.BsmI-nickase-TdT_5CoverageForward.tabular	|Nb.BsmI-nickase-TdT_5CoverageReverse.tabular	| 	| |

-were used as input for R script: TdT_positive_strand.R TdT_negative_strand.R to get the TdT result of Nb.BsmI.
+The datasets as listed in the table abover were used as input for R script: TdT_positive_strand.R TdT_negative_strand.R to get the TdT result of Nb.BsmI.
 Then combine the NT and TdT result getting from previous R script were merged using TdT_positive+NT_negative.R, TdT_negative+NT_positive.R The output files (CSV files; Excel format) contain the read coverage ratio information for the putative nick sites.
 The output file could be opened in excel and result in final tables and figures: Figure 2, Supplementary Table 2.

-For Nb.BsrDI nickase mapping:
+# For Nb.BsrDI nickase mapping:

 |sample	|processed data file: 5’ coverage_positive strand 	|processed data file: 5’ coverage_negative strand	|processed data file: full coverage_positive strand 	|processed data file: full coverage_negative strand|
 | -------------	| -------------	| -------------	| -------------	| ------------- |
 |NOnickase-NT	|NOnickase-NT_5CoverageForward.tabular	|NOnickase-NT_5CoverageReverse.tabular	|NOnickase-NT_FullCoverageForward.tabular	|NOnickase-NT_FullCoverageReverse.tabular|
 |NbBsrDI-nickase-NT	|NbBsrDI-nickase-NT_5CoverageForward.tabular	|NbBsrDI-nickase-NT_5CoverageReverse.tabular	| 	| |

-were used as input for R script: NT_positive_strand.R NT_negative_strand.R. to get the NT result of Nb.BsrDI.
+The datasets as listed in the table abover were used as input for R script: NT_positive_strand.R NT_negative_strand.R. to get the NT result of Nb.BsrDI.

 |sample	|processed data file: 5’ coverage_positive strand 	|processed data file: 5’ coverage_negative strand	|processed data file: full coverage_positive strand 	|processed data file: full coverage_negative strand|
 | -------------	| -------------	| -------------	| -------------	| ------------- |
 |NbBsrDI-NO-TdT	|NbBsrDI-NO-TdT_5CoverageForward.tabular	|NbBsrDI-NO-TdT_5CoverageReverse.tabular	|NbBsrDI-NO-TdT_FullCoverageForward.tabular	|NbBsrDI-NO-TdT_FullCoverageReverse.tabular|
 |NbBsrDI-nickase-TdT	|NbBsrDI-nickase-TdT_5CoverageForward.tabular	|NbBsrDI-nickase-TdT_5CoverageReverse.tabular	| 	| |

-were used as input for R script: TdT_positive_strand.R TdT_negative_strand.R to get the TdT result of Nb.BsrDI.
+The datasets as listed in the table abover were used as input for R script: TdT_positive_strand.R TdT_negative_strand.R to get the TdT result of Nb.BsrDI.
 Then combine the NT and TdT results getting from previous R script were merged using TdT_positive+NT_negative.R, TdT_negative+NT_positive.R.
 The output files (CSV files; Excel format) contain the read coverage ratio information for the putative nick sites.
 The output file could be opened in excel and result in final tables and figures: Supplementary Figure 1, Supplementary Table 3.

-For PT mapping:
+# For PT mapping:

 GSE138476 (DNA phosphorothioate modification mapping)